haiyan-e-liu/Disaster_Response_Figure8/README.md

 You will need the standard data science libraries found in the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 # Project Motivation <a name = "motivation"></a>
 This project analyzes disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+Natural Language Processing methods are used to clean the data.
 There are three componenst of this projects:
 1. ETL pipeline
 2. ML pipeline
 3. Flask web app